Learn why Promotion Engines are the must-have tool in the toolkit of any tech-savvy digital team.

 In theory, you only need a piece of paper and a pen to create coupons.
-You can think of a code pattern, write it down, share it customers and ask your IT team to accept it as a, let's say, -15% discount.
+You can think of a code pattern, write it down, share it with customers and ask your IT team to accept it as a, let's say, -15% discount.
 In practice, however, you need to operate on the data sets of hundreds of customers, control multiple dependencies and stay within the budget at the same time.
 In other words, the rapid digitization has made it impossible to survive and thrive in the commerce space without a reliable system for dynamic and personalized offers.

 With an advanced Promotion Engine, you no longer need to distribute different promotions across single-issue software.
 Instead, you get all promotion types and tools to manage them within a single platform.

 Your Promotion Engine should support the following scenarios: